St. Peter Facts

 “You are the Christ, the Son of the living God.”

 Jesus praises Peter for his confession of faith, and then he says, “And I tell you, you are Peter, and on this rock, I will build my church, and the gates of hell shall not prevail against it.

 I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.
 The keys remind us of the confession that Peter made and the forgiveness that Jesus gave to his church in the office of the keys.

 Peter is often portrayed as the closest disciple to Jesus and the leader of the Apostles.
 According to Matthew Jesus appeared first to Peter after the Resurrection.
 Among the Apostles, he is often described as the first among equals.

-The upside-down cross reminds us how Peter was martyred.
+The upside-down cross reminds us of how Peter was martyred.
 Tradition has it that the apostle said that he wasn’t worthy to be crucified like Jesus, so they crucified him upside down instead.

 Peter Resurrection Appearances